conda-forge/util-linux-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `util-linux` can be installed with:
+Once the `conda-forge` channel has been enabled, `util-linux, util-linux-libs` can be installed with:

 ```
-conda install util-linux
+conda install util-linux util-linux-libs
 ```

 It is possible to list all of the versions of `util-linux` available on your platform with: